mmaroti/uasat/README.md

 A001035 the number of partial orders on a 5-element set is 4231.
 A001329 the number of non-isomorphic 3-element groupoids is 3330.
 A001710 the number of even permutations on a 7-element set is 2520.
-A002720 the number of injective partial transformations on 5 is 1546.
+A002720 the number of partial permutations on 5 is 1546.
+A002860 the number of labelled quasigroups of order 4 is 576.
 A023815 the number of commutative semigroups on 4 is 1140.
 A084279 the number of 3-colorable 5-element simple graphs is 958.
 A114714 the number of linear extensions of 2x2x4 is 2452.
-The number of essential binary relations on 3 is 462.
-Total literals: 9179, clauses: 106889.
+Total literals: 20187, clauses: 178728.
-Finished in 8.19 seconds.
+Finished in 9.16 seconds.
 ```

 I have also included a few small programs used for my research, you can